- Products & Solutions

 The style of collector you select may influence the energy required to filter the air.
 Filters operating at lower stable pressure drop require less frequent cleaning, often last longer, and typically reduce the power required to pull air through your dust collection system.
 Sometimes several smaller collectors dedicated to portions of your operation will save operating expense without increasing capital cost.
 In other situations, centralized collectors may offer benefits in ease of service.
 Ensure you explore options in collector style, location, and design before you make any purchase.

 Ask your collector supplier who will be able to help if technical issues arise.

 In considering the operational costs of a collector, remember you will eventually need to order new filters or replacement parts.
 Obtaining a list of common replacement parts from your dust collector supplier will help you understand what items you may need to purchase in the future.
 Determine if these parts are kept in stock with your supplier, or if you will need to purchase and inventory them yourself.
 Ask if you need to work through an aftermarket sales representative to purchase items or if the items are available through other supply channels.
 You may also want to proactively learn from the collector supplier—who will be available to help if technical issues arise or assistance is needed—and how you would go about contacting them.

 Selecting and installing a dust collector will be a decision you live with for many years.
 Taking the time to evaluate your needs and the alternatives available for dust collection will provide benefits for years to come.
 That investment lets you make a well-informed decision that could reduce your initial costs and increase your ongoing satisfaction with the dust collection system.
 And when it comes to purchasing a dust collector, it doesn’t get much better than that.

-Please complete the form below to continue reading "Six Things to Consider When Purchasing a Dust Collector".
+Please complete the form below to continue reading "Seven Things to Consider When Purchasing a Dust Collector".